reseval/reseval/README.md

 ## Installation

-Install the Python module.
-ReSEval was tested using Python 3.9.
+First, install the Python module.
+ReSEval requires Python 3.9 or higher.

 `pip install -e .`

-[Download Node.js](https://nodejs.org/en/).
+Next, [download Node.js](https://nodejs.org/en/).
 You can check that your installation is correct by running `node --version` and `npm --version`.

 ReSEval uses Node.js version 17.4.0 and is not guaranteed to work on all versions.
 If needed, Linux and OS X users can use `n` to change their version of Node.js, and Windows users can use [NVM for Windows](https://github.com/coreybutler/nvm-windows).